atif-1402/minimal-waybar-themes/README.md

    - Custom Workspaces script use for workspaces module
    - all icon related modules in the misc-expander module
    - Base of V3 highly tweaked and customized
+   - No tooltip to make minimal (actually script messing up with tooltip)

 ---